baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/index.md

 # Forms9Patch

-A suite of elements with simple image management and text formatting for your NetStandard, PCL, and Shared Library Xamarin.Forms iOS, Android and UWP applications.
+A suite of elements built to simplify image management and text formatting for your NetStandard, PCL, and Shared Library Xamarin.Forms iOS, Android and UWP applications.

 ## Overview

 Xamarin Forms is great for developing cross platform applications (certainly very sane) but it is missing some important features:

- - Patch scalable Images
+ - Patch scalable images
+ - SVG images
  - Single point of use, cross platform, multi-screen / multi-resolution image management
  - Simple, markup formatted text for labels and buttons
  - Single point of use, cross platform, custom font management
  - Segmented button control
  - Pop-ups as a first class layout element

 Android developers can use NinePatch bitmaps, the drawable directory naming convention, Html.FromHtml, and a bunch of complex file manipulations to address the image issue.
 Likewise, iOS developers can use ResizeableImageWithCapInsets, the @2x, @3x, @4x file naming convention, and some 3rd party libraries for this purpose.
+Custom fonts are a bit more complicated and label layouts take things up another notch.
 Forms9Patch enhances Xamarin Forms to make multi-resolution / multi-screen image management, custom fonts, and HTML text formatting easy for PCL and Shared Library applications for iOS, Android and UWP.

 ## So, what exactly is Forms9Patch?